 we will use our rights and respect the rights of others (Article 29)

 we will take part in creative and cultural activities (Article 31

 Castle Hill School is fully engaged with the Rights of the Child, which includes a monthly ‘Right/Article’ focus, which is shared and discussed through whole school and class staff meetings for Teachers and Educational Teaching Assistants.
 Our Lunchtime Support Assistants have also had presentations delivered on the work that we do.

 As a school we are updating all of our Curriculum areas and Policies to include information on how focusing on the Rights of the Child informs the work we do with our pupils and drives us forward.
-We have shared this information with our families and other stakeholders through regular newsletters, social media and on our website.
-Our newsletters are also available below.
+We have shared this information with our families and other stakeholders through our newsletters, social media and on our website.